gainwell-ohio/spbm/docs/UPDL_Criteria/CNS/anticonvulants.md

     Acceptable reasons include:

-    - Allergy to two preferred medications
+    - Allergy to **two preferred** medications

-    - Contraindication to or drug interaction with two preferred medications
+    - Contraindication to or drug interaction with **two preferred** medications

-    - History of unacceptable/toxic side effects to two preferred medications
+    - History of unacceptable/toxic side effects to **two preferred** medications

-2. If there has been a therapeutic failure to no less than two preferred products for a 30-day trial each.
-Prescriptions submitted with the prescriber NPI of a physician who has registered a neurology specialty with Ohio Medicaid, for products that are used only for seizures, require a trial of one preferred product for 30 days.
+2. If there has been a therapeutic failure to no less than **two preferred** products for a **30-day** trial each.
+Prescriptions submitted with the prescriber NPI of a physician who has registered a neurology specialty with Ohio Medicaid, for products that are used only for seizures, require a trial of **one preferred** product for **30 days**.
 This provision applies only to the standard tablet/capsule dosage form and does not apply to brand products with available generic alternatives.

 **ADDITIONAL CRITERIA FOR EPIDIOLEX:**

-**LENGTH OF AUTHORIZATIONS:**  Initial Authorization 180 days
+**LENGTH OF AUTHORIZATIONS:**

+Initial Authorization 180 days

 Subsequent Authorizations 365 days